opensim/opensim/BUILDING.md

 # Configure in grid mode
 Each grid may have its own requirements, so FOLLOW your Grid instructions! in general:
-Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]' section correcting for oyur case
+Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]' section, correcting for your case

-On `[Architecture]` section uncomment only the line with Grid.ini if you do now want HG or the line with GridHypergrid.ini if you do
+On `[Architecture]` section uncomment only the line with Grid.ini if you do now want HG, or the line with GridHypergrid.ini if you do

 and copy the `GridCommon.ini.example` file to `GridCommon.ini` inside the `bin/config-include` directory and edit as necessary